VasilakiG/vasilakig/README.md

 - 📫 Mail me at **vasilaki@totsili.com**

-- ⚡ Daily fun fact: **Each year there are approximately 20 billion coconuts produced worldwide**
+- ⚡ Daily fun fact: **The Kodiak, which is native to Alaska, is the largest bear and can measure up to eight feet and weigh as much as 1,700 pounds**

 <!-- Contact -->
 <h3 align="left">Connect with me:</h3>